MLB Predictor

 what I learned

 Most of the work is data plumbing.
 The model is only interesting after the inputs, evaluation, and calibration story are honest.
+That is why the track record is public.

 status